 How to Shut Off Your A/C Power

-Turning off your air conditioner protects your equipment, but more importantly you.
+When repairing or installing your A/C unit, it is important to turn off the power to your unit.
+Turning off your air conditioner's power not only protects your equipment and the unit itself, but also protects you from getting any type of electrical shock.
 Always check to see if you've successfully turned off your system by attempting to turn heating and cooling on from your existing thermostat.

 How to Clean Your Outdoor A/C Condenser Unit